bismuthfoundation/hypernode/doc/commands.md

 ## Hello
-id 0
+id 0 - ok
-string_value : the peer version (10 char) plus the sender pubkey
+string_value : the peer version (10 char) plus the sender pubkey (34 chars)

 ex:
-posnet0016aa012345678901aa
+posnet0001BMSMNNzB9qdDp1vudRZoge4BUZ1gCUC3CV

 ## ok
-id 1
+id 1 - ok
 no param

 ## ko
-id 2
+id 2 - ok
 string
-returns reason of error: version mismatch, bad ip, bad pubkey, bad block, bad slot, no resources, no reason
-TODO: as enum or string? balance between command len and ease of use.
+returns reason of error: version mismatch, bad ip, bad pubkey, bad block, bad slot, no resources, no reason As enum or string? balance between command len and ease of use => string for now.

 ## ping
-id 3
+id 3 - ok
 TX: one tx (ping params)
 *temp for poc*: ping is an empty command for now, just used for keep alive.